chrisdoc/thesis/thesis.md

 initiated by the European Commission in 1985.
 The main purpose of this project was to generate a geographic information system for the member states of the European Union.
-The *CORINE* land cover (CLC) project is one essential part of the *CORINE* projects which aim to develop a land cover information system for twelve member states of the European Union (Effective 2006).
+The *CORINE* land cover (CLC) project is one essential part of the *CORINE* projects which aims to develop a land cover information system for twelve member states of the European Union (Effective 2006).
 The *CORINE* land cover project distinguishes between five main categories and in total 44 land cover classes.
 Out of the five